mapproxy/mapproxy/doc/configuration_examples.rst

 Cache raster data
 =================

 You have a WMS server that offers raster data like aerial images.
 By default MapProxy uses PNG images as the caching format.
-The encoding process for PNG files is very computing intensive and thus the caching process itself takes longer.
-For aerial images the quality of lose-less image formats like PNG is often not required.
+The encoding process for PNG files is very CPU intensive and thus the caching process itself takes longer.
+For aerial images the quality of loss-less image formats like PNG is often not required.
 For best performance you should use JPEG as the cache format.

 By default MapProxy uses `bicubic` resampling.
 This resampling method also sharpens the image which is important for vector images.
-Arial images do not need this, so you can use `bilinear` or even Nearest Neighbor (`nearest`) resampling.
+Aerial images do not need this, so you can use `bilinear` or even Nearest Neighbor (`nearest`) resampling.
 ::

   caches: